 Cruising allows you to venture to some parts of the world that you may never travel to otherwise.
-However, traveling – no matter the destination – always comes with a risk.
-It’s especially hard to disguise yourself from being a tourist when you’re only in the city for a few hours and the locals know there’s a cruise ship docked in port.
-So, here are some tips to follow to keep yourself safe on a port day during your cruise.
+However, no matter the destination, traveling always comes with a risk.
+It’s especially hard to disguise yourself as a tourist when you’re only in the city for a few hours, and the locals know there’s a cruise ship docked in port.
+So, here are some tips to keep yourself safe on a port day during your cruise.

 1. Don’t carry a lot of cash

 You may want to bring smaller bills for tipping tour guides or bar waiters at an all-inclusive beach.
 But otherwise, most other vendors will accept major credit cards, and many credit cards these days come without international exchange fees.
 (Just be sure to alert your bank of your travel plans ahead of time so they don’t confuse your transactions for fraud.)
 The less cash you carry, the less you will lose if anything happens to your wallet.

 Just like cash, you don’t want your valuables to be lost or stolen.
 If you’re traveling with any valuables like expensive jewelry or a family heirloom, it’s best to leave them in your stateroom safe on the ship to avoid attracting too much attention from muggers.

 3. Stay alert

 Once you get off the ship, pay attention to your surroundings.
 Look out for people who may try to distract you while someone else snatches your belongings.
 Pay attention to where you are, where you’re going, and how to return to the ship – even if transportation is taken care of through an excursion.
 And most importantly, don’t have too many drinks at the bar.
 Keep your wits about you to make it back onboard safely before the ship leaves.